auto-barrel/fast-sttext/README.md

 ---

 **Made with ❤️ to help you study better!**
-Project should be able to receive inputs as big text files or input strings and covert it to audio .mp3 files to help me hear and study even when i cant read
+The project should be able to receive inputs as large text files or input strings and convert them to audio (.mp3) files, helping me listen and study even when I can’t read.